Naatan/CrossORM/readme.md

 * Intuitive active record methods.
 When a model is aware of the fields in a table, why not just use where\_name('jack') instead of where('name','jack').
 * Build in validation
 * Support for relations on non-relational database (through multiple queries)
+* ACL on a per table, per field basis

 Probably more to come as I go along, I'm making this for myself to use and sharing it with the open source community, so for the time being I'm not taking the project all too serious in terms of planning & testing.